MiracleSheep/Community-game-James-John-Daniel/README.md

 # Water Fight!

 # Log December 11
-1. Project Progress
-- We have an option scene.
-- We have the start screen.
-- We have different maps for the game.
-- We have different diffculties.
-- We have different fighting buttons.
-- We have characters.

-2. Still Needs To Be Done
-# Day 2
-John
-- custom mode
-- Attacks face direction of opponent

-James
-- continue working pg
-- make barriers for the characters on either side if you are done(put barriers outside of map)

-# Day 3

-John:
-- Cosmetic features
--continue tasks if not done
--think of new ideas for today

-James
-- do whatever task is left over

-Daniel
-- fix readme and update

-3. What We Are "Thinking" About Doing

 # Wiki
 - The game is kinda like "Super smash bros" and "street fighter".